-In this article we will learn about the Net Present Value Calculator in Microsoft Excel 2010.
+In this article, we will learn How to get a Net Present Value Calculator in Microsoft Excel 2010.

 The Net Present Value (NPV) returns the net present value of an investment based on periodic, constant payments and a constant interest rate.

 Net present value is calculated using a discount rate (which may represent an interest rate or the rate of inflation) and a series of future payments (negative values) and income (positive values).

 Rate is the periodic discount rate over the length of the project

 Value1, Value2, ……..Value n will be the value of the specific period on which calculation is based.

 Value1 and Value2 are 1 to 29 arguments representing the payments and income.
 These value sets must be equally spaced in time and occur at the end of each period.